 - Cool on wire racks.

 #WholeFoods wants to offer one reader a $25 gift card to use for your shopping at Whole Foods Market this holiday season.
 Will you try a new product or buy your old favorites?
 Enter using the Rafflecopter below.
+The giveaway has ended.

 This post is sponsored by Whole Foods.
 I participate in the Whole Foods Brand Ambassador program.
 All opinions are my own.
 Products from Whole Foods were provided to me free of charge but no monetary compensation was given.